evdoxiataka/effi_user_study2/README.md

 ### processed_data
 Various files containing processed data and some code for cleaning them can be found here.
 Some .csv files are retrieved from https://anonymous.4open.science/r/exploring_impact_of_lay_user_feedback_for_improving_ai_fairness/README.md.
 - **checkingCollectedData.ipynb**: code for cleaning and checking users' feedback
-- **feedback.ipynb**: code to create statistics about participants' interactions with the UI
+- **feedback.ipynb**: code to retrieve participants feedback from logs, clean and preprocess it, and create statistics about participants' interactions with the UI
 - **demographics.ipynb**: code to create statistics about participants' demographics available through Prolific
 - **QuestionnaireInfoInCSV.ipynb**: code to create a single csv containing all participants' responses to questionnaires.